bbalet/jorani/README.md

 * NGO Passerelles numériques, our first user http://passerellesnumeriques.org/en/
 * Github and Google groupe users for their ideas and tests.
-* Hector NESTAR : Spanish Translation
-* Roger WOLFS : Dutch Translation
-* Christian SONNENBERG : German Translation
-* Dario BRIGNONE : Italian Translation
-* Oleg KOPTEV : Russian Translation
+* Translation : Hector NESTAR (Spanish), Roger WOLFS (Dutch), Christian SONNENBERG (German), Dario BRIGNONE (Italian), Oleg KOPTEV (Russian) and all participants of the Transifex project.

 ### Third party libraries and components